-When a user wishes to pay for a parking session, the user 45 will initiate a payment session.
-In one embodiment, the user will press a button on the parking meter to activate a RFID tag reader of the parking meter and will present an RFID tag in close proximity to the parking meter.
-In other embodiments, the user will slide a credit card or debit card into a 50 magnetic card reader of the parking meter.
-In other embodiments, a smart card (contact or contactless) reader is activated by the user to read a smart card.
-The parking meter reads the user identifier and communicates the user registration identification information to the management system, 55 which can thereby associate the registered user and credit card information in the system database.
-Once the user identifier is read by the parking meter, the user will use the parking meter buttons to complete the payment transaction.
-If the user identifier is an RFID tag affixed to the user's cell 60 Preferably, the single space parking meter displays an phone, the reader may be activated by selecting buttons on the cell phone.
-After the payment transaction is completed, the parking meter receives data from the management system to set the parking session time.
-In other embodiments, the parking meter may receive the user identifier by reading 65 input from the user, for example, by user input via a keypad or the like.
+When a user wishes to pay for a parking session, the user will initiate a payment session.
+In one embodiment, the user will press a button on the parking meter to activate a RFID 35 tag reader of the parking meter and will present an RFID tag in close proximity to the parking meter.
+In other embodiments, the user will slide a credit card or debit card into a magnetic card reader of the parking meter.
+In other embodiments, a smart card (contact or contactless) reader is acti- 40 vated by the user to read a smart card.
+The parking meter reads the user identifier and communicates the user registration identification information to the management system, which can thereby associate the registered user and credit card information in the system database.
+Once the user 45 identifier is read by the parking meter, the user will use the parking meter buttons to complete the payment transaction.
+If the user identifier is an RFID tag affixed to the user's cell phone, the reader may be activated by selecting buttons on the cell phone.
+After the payment transaction is completed, 50 the parking meter receives data from the management system to set the parking session time.
+In other embodiments, the parking meter may receive the user identifier by reading input from the user, for example, by user input via a keypad identifier used for the initial payment and/or via email or the like to ask the user if the user wishes to purchase additional time.
+If the user does not, then the meter lets the time for the parking session expire and it sets a display or other indicator accordingly.
+Enforcement personnel can then issue a citation, if appropriate.
+If the person wants to purchase additional time in response to the expiration message, the person can accept to pay via return email or text message or the like.
+The expiration message to the user can identify the parking space location.
+The return response from the user will contain information on the pole number (or other identifier of the parking space location) and the additional time to be purchased.
+Since the phone number used to direct the expiration message is associated with a credit card of the registered user, the credit card can be processed for additional time.
+The card associated with the registered user can be a debit card or other form of payment card.
+Moreover, it is optional that the user's registered account may be configured so that the user's payment card is pre-authorized to pay parking charges from the management system, or the user may establish a pre-paid debit account with the management system, such that additional charges to extend the parking session will be automatically deducted from the user's account on file once the additional payment has been processed and authorized.

 Making payment using an RFID tag and the parking meter RFID reader can be just as quick as payment with a coin or credit card.
-Purchased time will be displayed on the parking meter and the credit card associated with the RFID tag will be processed for payment (which could be in bulk or for each transaction).
+Purchased time will be displayed on the parking meter and the credit card associated with the RFID tag will be processed for payment (which could be in bulk or for 60 each transaction).